Download this information as a printable brochure (PDF reader required)

 To the extent possible, information reported by a Responsible Employee will be shared only with those responsible for handling the University’s response to the report.
 A Responsible Employee should not share information with law enforcement or other reporting units without the survivor’s consent or if there is a health or safety emergency.

-- An important exception to the reporting requirement exists for academic work and advocacy.
-Disclosures about sexual misconduct that are shared as part of an academic project, classroom discussion, course assignment or public awareness event, are not required to be disclosed to the University’s Title IX office.
+An important exception to the reporting requirement exists for academic work.
+Disclosures about sexual misconduct that are shared as a relevant part of an academic project, classroom discussion, or course assignment, are not required to be disclosed to the University’s Title IX office.

-If you are the victim of sexual misconduct, Pitt encourages you to reach out to these resources:
+If you wish to make a confidential report, Pitt encourages you to reach out to these resources:

 How should a Responsible Employee address a Disclosure?